Safety in Wood Burning

 · Work on a clean, hard surface: The cords can move things, turning your wood can knock things over… Make sure your area is cleared off, clean, and solid.
 You really don’t want to me catching something that is falling, mid burn with a hot tool in your hand!

-· Work in a well-ventilated area; fans or fume extractors are always a good idea!
+· Work in a well-ventilated area: fans and/or fume extractors are always a good idea!
 (Position the fan right next to your work, facing away from you to pull smoke away from your face.)
-I also turn an air purifier on near my workspace.
-MORE ON THIS IN THE SMOKE SECTION BELOW!
+I also turn on this air purifier near my workspace.
+It’s got a washable carbon filter and easily replaceable hepa filter.
+It really takes away any doors almost immediately!

-· Use a set of pliers and a ceramic dish for hot tips.
-This will allow you to safely switch, remove, and temporarily discard hot tips.
+· Use a set of pliers and a ceramic dish for hot tips: This will allow you to safely switch, remove, and temporarily discard hot tips without burning your table (some nibs can easily roll around).

 Screen Shot 2020-05-04 at 11.47.29 AM.png